Genora51/unwise/README.md

-Paranoid about the security of his new system, and not having written any unit tests, Kristo has resorted to manually testing his code, frantically logging in and out, sending transactions, and checking his balance.
+Paranoid about the security of his new system, and not having written any unit tests, Kristo has resorted to manually testing his code, frantically logging in and out, sending transactions, and checking his balance history.
 Can you leak Kristo's account password and claim the final flag?

 ## Notes